chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 ### Connection Errors

-If you have problems getting Renovate to monitor cgr.dev, please double check the connection details.
+If you have problems getting Renovate to monitor `cgr.dev`, please double check the connection details.
 Make sure the token is still valid (you can verify with `chainctl iam identities list`) and it has access to the repository you are referring to.
-Test the credentials by doing a \`docker login\` and \`docker pull\` in a clean environment.
+You can test these credentials by running a `docker login` and `docker pull` in a clean environment.

 ### getRelaseList error

-You may see errors such as the following:
+You may encounter errors such as the following:

 ```
 DEBUG: getReleaseList error (repository=chainguard-images/images-private, branch=renovate/cgr.dev-chainguard.edu-python-3.x)